bronwyncarr/js_mini_projects/README.md

 Practise DOM manipulation and event handlers with a simple dice rolling game.
 ![Dice Game](./docs/dice.gif)

+### 4. Random Student Generator
+Practise Javascript promises.
+Names of students are listed in a text file.
+The app can generate a random name, shuffle the list and divide the list into equal size groups.

 ## 🚧 Under Construction
 The collection will grow as I look for more ways to practise and improve specific skills.